uprial/takeaim/releases/NOTES-0.2.0.md

 # New features
 * Added tracking of every projectile in debug mode.
-* Consider the environmental drag.
+* Considered the environmental drag when aiming.
-* Adjusted fireballs.
+* Adjusted the not affected by gravity fireballs.